highcharts-for-python/highcharts-core/docs/using.rst

         its index).

-    :param as_string_or_file: The CSV data to load, either as a :class:`str <python:str>` or as the name of a file in the runtime enviroment.
+    :param as_string_or_file: The CSV data to load, either as a :class:`str <python:str>` or as the name of a file in the runtime envirnoment.
 If a file, data will be read from the file.

       .. tip::